asantaga/PiHeating/docs/installation.md

 sudo systemctl enable piheating.service
 ```

+## Making it reliable

+The PiHeating software provides some graphs and charts for viewing, this is great however it does mean the PI is constantly writing to the SD , which is never good.
+The software by default copys itself to /run/shm (Ramdisk) so that it doesnt touch the SD card.
+This works great BUT when the raspberry PI is rebooted it will loose the history.
+If you want long term history then I recommend
+* Modifying startPiHeating.sh so that doesnt copy the code to /run/shm
+* (Recommended) Use HomeAssistant somewhere else, and use that with influxDB & grafana.
+This is my preferred approach as I use homeAssistant to add geolocation to the solutioon (ie if your not at home then turn heating off)

 ##Sort out the hardware

 For this software to work properly you need the following hardware